 I have since volunteered for Congress the following year in Anaheim, CA and plan to volunteer again this year in Houston, TX.
 Through volunteering, I have been fortunate to network with other staff from all over the country.
 I have always felt that the park and recreation field is a large extended family.
 I have met people over the years that I have kept in touch with and shared programming ideas, special event policies, as well as athletic field reservation regulations.

-Volunteering has granted me an opportunity to have a mentor from Arizona, given me a chance to attend Gold Medal festivities, get involved with NRPA committees, and ultimately led me to writing this blog.
+Volunteering has granted me an opportunity to have a mentor from Arizona, given me a chance to attend Gold Medal festivities, get involved with NRPA committees, and ultimately led me to write this blog.